Harald-U/knative-on-minikube/workshop/1-Prereqs.md

 The [Minikube Getting Started](https://minikube.sigs.k8s.io/docs/start/) has detailled instructions on how to install Minikube for the different platforms.

-At the time of this writing, Minikube was at v1.23.0.
-This workshop is **based on Knative v0.26**.
+At the time of this writing, Minikube was at v1.24.0.
+This workshop is **based on Knative v1.1.0**.

 ## Step 1 - Install required tools:

-To run the workshop completely off your own workstation you need the following tools (depending on the track you select):
+To run the workshop completely off your own workstation you need the following tools:

 Tool  |Source
 ----------------|----